encode42/bandcamp-fetch/README.md

 # bandcamp-fetch

 This fork removes Node dependencies to work with Cloudflare Pages.
-It might work in other environments that provide `fetch` as well.
+It might work in other environments that provide `fetch` as well!

 - `node-cache` has been replaced with a simple in-memory record store.
 - `URL` has been replaced with a barebones implementation.
 - `EOL` has been replaced with `\\n`.
-Development outside of Linux might not be supported!
+  * Development outside of Linux might not be supported!
 - `node-fetch` has been removed, falling back to the environment's native `fetch` functions.

+Additionally, some quality-of-life changes have been made.
+- `description` field has been added to `Track`.
+- Both the above and `Album`'s `description` will use Linux newlines.
+- `url` option to replace `albumUrl` and `trackUrl`.
+  * The original fields will still take priority!

-This fork will likely not be maintained outside of my own interest!
+This fork will likely not be maintained outside my own interest!

 ---